Lightning Over Prince George

 Ray Barrows was the mechanic from Colorado.
 He was a former test engineer for Lockheed Aircraft Corporation and was working for them when most of the planning for the P-38 was being carried out during the war.

 James Allen Clarke was born on January 10, 1941 in Nelson, B.C..
-The only child of Allen and Margaret Clarke, he was attending Athlone School for boys in Vancouver, B.C..
+Jimmy was the only child of Allen and Margaret Clarke.
+He was attending Athlone School for boys in Vancouver, B.C..
 Jimmy was buried on June 29, 1956 and former playmates from the airport were his pallbearers.

 The Aircraft.